Rekhii/Rekhii/README.md

 - ** Data Every Day** - Daily practice with real-world datasets and ML models — improving skills in data preprocessing, feature engineering, and evaluation.
 - ** Deep Learning from Scratch** - Building neural networks layer by layer, visualizing gradients, and understanding how theory translates into working architectures.
 - ** Fine-Tuning & Custom LLMs** - Weekend experiments with **BERT**, **GPT-style**, and **LoRA-based** models to explore transfer learning and optimization.
-- **🔁 Self-Improving Projects** - Tracking experiments, comparing results, and refining pipelines to build more consistent, reproducible, and scalable AI workflows.
+- **Self-Improving Projects** - Tracking experiments, comparing results, and refining pipelines to build more consistent, reproducible, and scalable AI workflows.

 ---